 The study was run online as a virtual-lab experiment using oTree (Chen, Schonger, and Wickens, 2016), with the subject pool of the BonnEconLab.
 Subjects were invited using hroot (Bock, Baetge, and Nicklisch, 2014) and had to log in at a specified date and time, where an experimenter was available throughout to answer questions and address any issues.
 Subjects had to complete two sessions, separated by one week, each lasting about 45 minutes.
-One session contained the main ends-versus-means decision situations, including the SAL Trolley, the other one the self-versus-others situations and the questionnaires.
+One session contained the main ends-versus-means decision situations, including the SAL Trolley, and the other one the self-versus-other situations and the questionnaires.
 The order of sessions, as well as the order of decision tasks within each session, was randomized.
 Subjects earned a 12 Euros show-up fee for each session, and one decision in each session was selected for real implementation -except for the Real treatment of the SAL trolley, in which every subject's choice was implemented with 10% probability.

 Overall, 626 subjects took part in the main experiment, of which 593 completed both sessions.
-9 Based on the preregistration, we excluded the top 1% fastest subjects, as well as subjects who preferred giving 2 Euros to another participant over a 15 Euros donation to the children-with-cancer charity in the baseline task (41 subjects).
+12 Based on the preregistration, we excluded the top 1% fastest subjects, as well as subjects who preferred giving 2 Euros to another participant over a 15 Euros donation to the children-with-cancer charity in the baseline task (41 subjects).
 The reason for excluding them is that no opposing predictions in the ends-versus-means games exist for them.
-The final sample thus consisted of 548 subjects (339 female, mean age = 26.65, SD = 8.10).
+The final sample thus consisted of 548 subjects (339 women, mean age = 27, SD = 8).
 Results are robust when considering the full sample.

-In order to ensure a high degree of understanding by subjects we included, throughout the experiment, extensive comprehension checks.
+In order to ensure that all participants fully understood the decision rules and consequences, we included extensive comprehension checks throughout the experiment.
 For instance, each of the major decision situations (except rule-following and statement choice) featured a quiz after their introduction, and subjects were only allowed to proceed once they answered all questions correctly.
-For the group-donation game and the statement choice, we also implemented attention and memory checks.
+13 For the group-donation game and the statement choice, we also implemented attention and memory checks.
 At the end of the experiment (approximately 15-25 minutes after their decisions), subjects were asked, unannounced: (i) in the group-donation game, whether the donation was destroyed by the choices of the other group members; (ii) in the statement choice, what were the consequences of making the repugnant statement.
-Proper recall at that later time constitutes a lower bound on comprehension and attentiveness during the choice phase.
+Proper recall at that later time constitutes a lower bound on comprehension and attentiveness during the choice phase, which we will use to test the robustness of our results.